zhixin9001/2021-SAA/note/tips.md

     - You can't directly copy data from Snowball Edge devices into AWS Glacier.
 - AWS Storage Gateway, cache, on premises access to virtually unlimited cloud storage
     - File Gateway, s3, offers Server Message Block (SMB) or NFS-based access to data in Amazon S3 with local caching.
-    - volume gw, cloud-based iSCSI block storage volumes
+    - volume gw, cloud-based iSCSI block storage volumes, iSCSI block
+        - Cached Volume - stores the full volume in its Amazon S3 service bucket, and just the recently accessed data is retained in the gateway’s local cache for low-latency access.
+        - Stored Volumes, your entire data volume is available locally in the gateway, for fast read access, while also asynchronously getting backed up to Amazon S3
     - tape gw, moving tape backups to the cloud. not nfs interface
     - Supported: Create a lifecycle policy to immediately move data to Glacier Deep Archive
     - Types